 DANGERS OF LEAVING MEDICAL DETOX TOO SOON

-- Once started, not finishing a medical detox almost always leads to a resumption of the drug or alcohol use because of the withdrawal symptoms that a person resumes taking the drug or drinking alcohol to stop.
+- Once started, not finishing a medical detox almost always leads to a resumption of the drug or alcohol use because of the withdrawal symptoms that a person is still experiencing and therefore resumes taking the drug or drinking alcohol to stop.

-- If patients proceed with their medical detox program in the manner most suitable to them, they will no longer be experiencing the painful withdrawal symptoms from the drug or alcohol and will be ready to take their next step toward freedom from the drug or alcohol.
+- If patients proceed with their Novus medical detox program in the manner designed to be most suitable to them, they will no longer be experiencing the painful withdrawal symptoms from the drug or alcohol and will be ready to take their next step toward freedom from the drug or alcohol.